wesf90/rails-partial/README.markdown

 ## Limitations

-This plugin only works for .erb/.html/.haml/.slim and .css/.scss/.sass files.
+This plugin only works for markups like .erb, .html, .haml, .slim and stylesheets like .css, .scss, .sass.
 Other files will not work with this plugin.
 This will possibly be expanded in the future.

+If you need support for other files, please submitte an issue or an pull request.

 ## Installation